Medical Scribe for Practicing

 - Final exams

-The course is online and self-paced with instructor feedback and assistance as required.
+This course is online and is a self-paced, mentor-supported course with instructor feedback and assistance as required.
 All assignments are module-based and must be completed before progressing to the next module.
 This program includes approximately 80 clock hours of instruction and is designed to be completed in 8 weeks.

-Students who complete this comprehensive course will receive a certification of completion from AHDPG and will be prepared to sit for the American Healthcare Documentation Professionals Group certification exam.
+Students who complete this comprehensive course will receive a certification of completion from AHDPG and will be prepared to earn their Certified Medical Scribe Professional (CMSPTM) credential by successfully completing the Medical Scribe Certification Exam (MSCETM) through the American Healthcare Documentation Professionals Group.

-The Medical Scribe for Practicing Allied Health Professionals program fee is an all-inclusive fee which covers everything a student needs to successfully complete our program.
+The Medical Scribe Training for Practicing Allied Health Professionals program fee is an all-inclusive fee that covers everything a student needs to successfully complete our program.
 Our program fee covers: